Shelby County v. Holder: Others

+Ian Millhiser of Vox argues the decision "appears completely divorced from the actual text of the Constitution and from the text of federal laws", as "the principle that all States enjoy equal sovereignty" that Roberts used in arguing against preclearance is not in the text of the Constitution.

 Impact

-According to the New York Times, the United States has a long history of limiting access to voting.
+As reported by the New York Times, the United States has a long history of limiting access to voting.
 It began during the Founding Fathers' era and reached a peak during the Jim Crow era.
 The idea that disenfranchising legitimate voters was unethical gained momentum after the Civil rights movement and the passage of the Voting Rights Act in 1965, but came to a halt almost "two decades after the Bush v.
 Gore stalemate", which "led to voting rules being viewed as key elements of election strategy ... the issue is playing an extraordinary role in the midterm elections."
 In light of this, restrictions on registering and voting after Shelby County was decided were made in most cases by Republicans.
 According to many Republicans, such restrictions are necessary to combat election fraud.
 The New York Times observed in 2018 that the aforementioned restrictions on registering and voting "reflect rising partisanship, societal shifts producing a more diverse America, and the weakening of the Voting Rights Act by the Supreme Court in 2013."

 Since the ruling, 15 states have passed laws that removed provisions such as online voting registration, early voting, "Souls to the Polls" Sunday voting, in which shuttle services take people to the polls directly after church, same-day registration, and pre-registering people under the age of 18 to vote.

 The ruling has also resulted in some states implementing voter identification laws and becoming more aggressive in expunging allegedly ineligible voters from registration rolls.
 States that have changed their voting policies post-Shelby include both jurisdictions that were previously required to undergo federal preclearance and some that were not, including Alabama, Arizona, Arkansas, North Carolina, Ohio, Wisconsin and Texas.
 According to the Brennan Center for Justice, the states most likely to enact voting restrictions were states with the highest African-American turnout in the 2008 election.
+A 2020 study found that jurisdictions that had previously been covered by preclearance substantially increased their voter registration purges after Shelby.
+Virtually all voting restrictions after the ruling were enacted by Republicans.